Chura Liyaa Hai Tumne

 Chura Liyaa Hai Tumne (Captured by You) is a 2003 Indian Hindi-language romantic thriller film, directed by Sangeeth Sivan.
 The film stars Zayed Khan, in his debut, alongside Esha Deol.
+Zayed Khan won the Zee Cine Award for Best Male Debut for this film.
 The film was released on 21 March 2003, and is adapted from the 1963 American film Charade.

 Plot

 Tina Khanna learns that her uncle Tony, as she fondly used to call him, is dead.
 But the situation turns out to be worse than expected when CBI and other investigative agencies start pestering her.
 She learns that her uncle was a conman and a master thief who wanted in connection with a bank heist where RBI lost gold worth Rs.
 10 crore to her uncle and his cronies.
 Tina tries to convince them that she knows nothing about it, but it does not help her in any way.

 Meanwhile, she is contacted by Deepak Chopra, an officer in the Embassy of India, Bangkok.
 He gives her more details about the case.
 He tells her that other than her uncle, and 3 more people are suspected to be involved in the heist — Om, Chingar, and Sheena, all of whom had met and given her warnings.
 Deepak tells her that her uncle conned them and stored the money in some secret location.
 Since she is his only living relative, they think that she knows where the money is.
 Tina still denies knowing its whereabouts, which Deepak accepts and tells her to contact him anytime she gets a clue.

 Tina soon realizes that the trio are stalking her.
 While trying to know their whereabouts and next plans, she is surprised to bump into Vijay, whom she had met in Goa.
 Vijay claims that he was trying to find her since she disappeared almost suddenly.
 She buys Vijay's excuse, as he had been hitting on her since the day they met.
 Tina explains the situation to him, upon which he safely escorts her to her room.
 Shortly after meeting her, he meets the trio, signifying that he is in league with them.

 In front of Tina, he pretends that he is getting on good terms with the trio, while behind her back, he tries to find evidence.
 Soon, Chingaar and Sheena are killed.
 Tina has every piece of evidence pointing towards Vijay.
 She confronts him, suspicious that he is also the trio's partner.
 Vijay stuns her by telling her that he is not Vijay but Mahesh Yogi and has infiltrated the gang for his own purpose.
 Tina, who had started loving him, decides to give him a chance.